oslabs-beta/battletest/README.md

         ]
 ```

   - __RequestBody__: Object describing the body of a single request.
 It may have multiple Content-Types as keys.
-Content type `application/json`
+Only content-type "application-json" is currently supported.